kyma-incubator/documentation-component/docs/props/plugins.md

 ### Pass global options

 The `plugins` property allows also you to define options for a single plugin.
-Instead of passing a single one, pass an object with the **plugin** field with the appropriate plugin as value, and add the **options** field.
+Instead of passing a single one, pass an object with the **plugin** field with the appropriate plugin as a value, and add the **options** field.

 See this example: